LUMA: A Benchmark Dataset for Learning from Uncertain and Multimodal Data: Dataset

 \subsection{Text Modality}

-For text modality, the main constraint was that the text segments had to talk about the subject of the images.
+For text modality, the main constraint was that the text segments had to talk about the label of the images.
 For that, we decided to employ a generative model, and generate text segments about the class label.
-We utilized Google's Gemma-7B Instruct model \cite{gemmateam_gemmaopen_2024} to generate more than 1,200 texts samples per class, using 13 different prompts.
-Here is an example of a prompts used for generation (please find the full list of the prompts in the supplementary material).
+We utilized Google's Gemma-7B Instruct model \citep{gemmateam_gemmaopen_2024} to generate more than 1,200 texts samples per class, using 13 different prompts.
+The 13 prompts are as follows:

-Gemma-7B Instruct was chosen, since according to their technical report \cite{gemmateam_gemmaopen_2024}, it outperforms other open LLMs with similar size, in 11 out of 18 tasks.
-Moreover, in our experiments, it provided better answers to our prompts compared with Mistral-7B \cite{jiang2023mistral}.
+The \texttt{<word>} was replaced with the class labels.
+Gemma-7B Instruct was chosen, since according to their technical report \citep{gemmateam_gemmaopen_2024}, it outperforms other open LLMs with similar size, in 11 out of 18 tasks.
+Moreover, in our experiments, it provided responses that we found more useful for our intended applications than those from Mistral-7B \citep{jiang2023mistral}.

-To validate that the generated texts accurately represent the labels, we masked all label occurrences in the text and fed the masked text back into the Gemma-7B Instruct model, asking it to classify the text into one of the labels (see the prompt in the supplementary material).
+To validate that the generated texts accurately represent the labels, we masked all label occurrences in the text and fed the masked text back into the Gemma-7B Instruct model, asking it to classify the text into one of the labels.
 Based on the prediction of the model, if the prediction matched the ground truth label, we accepted the sample as validated.
 In total, we accepted 55,953 text samples.

-After manually analyzing some of the generated texts, we noticed that there were samples with offensive biases and stereotypes (Some examples are included in the supplementary material).
+After manually analyzing some of the generated texts, we noticed that there were samples with offensive biases and stereotypes, such as:

 Particularly, we noticed a lots of gender bias for classes "man", "woman", "boy" and "girl".
 To find the proportion of the biased data, we asked the Gemma model to find out if the given text contains gender, racial, religious, or cultural biases.
-We found out, that indeed, the aforementioned 4 classes have a huge amount of gender bias (see the bias detection statistics in the supplementary material).
-Our hypothesis is, that describing a man or woman in an unbiased way is a challenging task for LLM models (as well as for humans), which are trained on unbalanced data \cite{kotek2023gender}.
-For that purpose, we reconstruct the prompts (see in the supplementary material), to explicitly provide topics and keywords with occupations, which will minimize the bias.
-We then rerun the bias detection prompt, which found fewer biased samples and allowed us to filter enough samples to be included in the final dataset.
+We found out, that indeed, the aforementioned 4 classes have a huge amount of gender bias (See Figure \ref{fig:bias_count}).
+Our hypothesis is, that describing a man or woman in an unbiased way is a challenging task for LLM models (as well as for humans), which are trained on unbalanced data \citep{kotek2023gender}.
+Although the model identified a high level of bias in these classes, indicating a potential for LLM-based bias detection, we are unable to assess how accurate or consistent these detections truly are.